 Click the Auto Update All button.
 A window appears giving information on what version of firmware is currently installed, and what version will be installed.
-The install process starts automatically.
-After all the relevant firmware are updated, a window appears confirming the process is complete and successful.
+The installation process starts automatically.
+After the relevant firmware is updated, a window appears confirming the process is complete and successful.
 Click the OK button.
 The instrument is now ready to be used.